DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/index.md

 # RAP Workshop

-This document contains the exercises for the RAP Workshop in R.
+This document contains the examples and exercises for the DHSC Data Science RAP Workshop in R. This take you through:

+- Reading in data
+- Manipulating data
+- Plotting data
+- Calculating statistics